emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Mapple.tv
+### Score: 19/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 9 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does have episode auto-next (server 1). ✔️
+1. Very nice UI, looks modern, search works well. ✔️
+1. Has built in subs for most content. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has watchlists when you signup. ✔️
+1. Has decent content sorting, but more discoverability options could be added. ⚠️
+1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
 ## AbleFlix
 ### Score: 19/24
 1. Streams load very fast. ✔️